Networking with the Community

 - For research and study purposes (excluding students of other universities and those with commercial purposes).

 Students and staff members participate in the Sanno Festival, an annual festival at Hie Shrine that has been held for many years, and work together with local residents to preserve history and traditions.
-In addition, as a university located in Chiyoda Ward, we are actively involved in the revitalization of the community through student participation in various events, cooperation in publicity, and cooperation with elementary school students in their exploration of the city.
+In addition, as a university located in Chiyoda Ward, we are actively involved in revitalizing the community through student participation in various events, cooperation in publicity, and cooperation with elementary school students in their exploration of the city.

 Joint neighborhood patrol